 An accessibility statement can impress people with disabilities by demonstrating the ways in which you are going above and beyond your legal requirements.
 It also provides a critical service that can engage the disability market as loyal customers.

 When an individual with a disability takes the time to read your accessibility statement, it’s likely because they have immediate questions about how to use your website without barriers, how to get accessible help or information, how to reach disability-friendly customer service, or how to report a problem.
 If your accessibility statement can successfully address these questions, it goes a long way to ensuring your customers with disabilities have as positive an experience as possible with your brand.
-(Providing online self-service options is also a significant cost-saving measure for your business.)
+As a bonus, providing online self-service options is also a significant cost-saving measure for your business.

 What to Include in Your Accessibility Statement

 An accessibility statement should list the laws and standards – and the levels of these standards – that your organization is committed to following.
-For example, you may have developed your website in accordance with the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0, which are the most up-to-date and widely used accessibility guidelines for the web.
+For example, you may have developed your website in accordance with the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0, which are the widely used accessibility guidelines for the web — or you may have even updated to WCAG 2.1, the most recent and up-to-date guidelines.
 You may be complying with Section 508 of the Rehabilitation Act, or adhering to a human rights law within your state.

 Here’s what else you might add to your accessibility statement: